Overview

 Surface Elastic is a function for adjusting the elasticity of surfaces.
 The lower the value, the more it shrinks after simulation.

 For example, a 10 cm square fabric with 40% elasticity shrinks the fabric to 4 cm.
-The fabric will remain in the same size at 100% elasticity.
+The fabric will remain the same size with 100% elasticity.

 Inner Curve Elastic